 Even if you spend only one night in town, make sure you have dinner at any of the three high standard buffets at the top of the Baiyoke Tower Hotel (http://www.baiyokehotel.com/).
 It is the tallest building in Thailand (84 levels), and 15€ will get you a 5 start all you can eat buffet dinner with anything ranging from lobster to T-bone steaks to made on-the-spot flamed crepes for dessert,as well as delicious Thai food.
 Great night views of Bangkok top it off unless you want to hit the lounge bar above to enjoy a drink before starting- or ending- your night.

 The three days were gone much faster than we hoped, but were happy because we had accomplished our shopping purposes, I had eaten delicious Pad Thai at a street stand near our hotel, and the hotel was an excellent bargain once more: brand new and at 800 Baht/night it was spotless, had wi-fi, cable TV and a fridge, plus it was very well located in Sukhumvit, around Petchburi Soi 15 if you want to check it out.

 Once more Bangkok delivered all we had expected, making us crave for more.
+It’s not usually ranked as one of the most beautiful cities in the world, but we it’s one we really enjoy visiting.
 But on september 14th we had our flight to Bali, the well known gem of Indonesia that I had visited a few years before for a month and knew that its people, culture, surf and excellent value for money (Bali is a bargain, really) would be something Liza (and I) would enjoy.